Recent Blog Articles

 Summer camp 2022: Having fun and staying safe

 People who have anaphylactic reactions to insect stings and other allergens can’t afford to be afraid of needles.

 One quick jab with an EpiPen—the common brand name for self-injected epinephrine—can stop the reaction.

-To continue reading this article, you must login
+To continue reading this article, you must log in.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.